Kyphoplasty Can Help Improve Quality of Life for Patients in Pinellas County

 • Low complication rate (less than 1 percent)

 The kyphoplasty procedure, which is done using local anesthesia and sedation, typically takes about one hour per fracture.
-Contact Minimally Invasive Spine Care today to learn more about kyphoplasty and determine whether you’re a good candidate for the procedure.
+Contact West Florida Pain Management today to learn more about kyphoplasty and determine whether you’re a good candidate for the procedure.

 For many people, pain is a constant presence.
 It can make daily tasks difficult or it can be entirely debilitating.
-Minimally Invasive Spine Care specialists, working together with you, can help relieve or decrease your pain and assist your return to your daily activities.
+West Florida Pain Management, working together with you, can help relieve or decrease your pain and assist your return to your daily activities.
 We specialize in the diagnosis and treatment of osteoporosis and other painful conditions, including low back, neck, and other musculoskeletal injuries and deformities, cancer, shingles, long COVID symptoms, and many more.

-To learn more about Minimally Invasive Spine Care and the ways we can ease your pain and make a positive difference in your life, contact us today.
+To learn more about West Florida Pain Management and the ways we can ease your pain and make a positive difference in your life, contact us today.

 If you would like to schedule a consultation, you may request an appointment here.